Overview

 Pregnancy and breastfeeding

 There's no firm evidence that lamotrigine is harmful to an unborn baby.
-But for safety, your doctor will only advise you to take it in pregnancy if the benefits of the medicine outweigh the risks.
+But for your safety, your doctor will only advise you to take it in pregnancy if the benefits of taking the medicine are greater than the risks.

 Lamotrigine can be taken while you're breastfeeding.